 DO YOU HAVE CLEMATIS blooming in your garden from early spring to late fall—or does that sound like a worthy goal?
-By selecting the right varieties and also knowing how to care for one that can be coaxed into longer, more robust bloom, it’s possible.
+By selecting the right varieties and also knowing how to care for ones that can be coaxed into longer, more robust bloom, it’s possible.

 When I’m plant shopping, I try to discipline myself by reciting a little mantra: “early, middle, late.”
 As in: It’s a long season of possibilities, if you plan correctly.
-Early, middle, late is the reminder to fill my garden-center wagon (or my online shopping cart) with more than a single moment of a favorite plants, and enjoy a prolonged season.
+Early, middle, late is the reminder to fill my garden-center wagon (or my online shopping cart) with more than a single moment of a favorite plant, and enjoy a prolonged season.

 You might already be following that advice with lilacs or daffodils or daylilies and have not just one variety but a whole sequence, but we can—and should—be doing it with Clematis, too.

 My vine-mad friend Dan Long of Brushwood Nursery, longtime clematis specialists, gave me a lesson on how to really stretch the clematis season in our gardens with a winning strategy that combines proper plant selection, pruning, feeding, vigilant watering and more.
 Turns out some of the Clematis I am already growing could be putting out more blooms over more months using Dan’s tips, too.

 Read along as you listen to the April 3, 2107 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 q&a on a long season of clematis bloom, with dan long